 6. MESSI PUTTING ON A WHITE ROBE

-7. MESSI ENTERS AUDEMARS PIGUET MANUFACTORY LINE
+7. MESSI ENTERS AUDEMARS PIGUET MANUFACTURE LINE

-8. VARIOUS OF MESSI VISITING THE MANUFACTORY
+8. VARIOUS OF MESSI VISITING THE MANUFACTURE

 9. (SOUNDBITE) (Spanish) LIONEL MESSI, FC BARCELONA FOOTBALL PLAYER, SAYING:

 “Well I think that la Liga is a very important championship because it represents a full year’s worth of work.
 And we had a very complicated year, difficult.
 In the last years we’ve been experiencing difficult situations yet we always managed to overcame those.
 So if we win la Liga it would be very good for us.
 Will winning save the year, I don’t know, but for sure it’s a very important title.”